terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-kudu-research-note.md

 An executable query plan is constructed in two phases: (1) Single node planning (2) plan parallelization and fragmentation.<br/>

-1) A non-executable single-node plan tree consists of HDFS/HBase scan,hash join,cross join,union,hash aggregation,sort,top-n and analysis evaluation.<br/>
+1) A non-executable single-node plan tree consists of HDFS/HBase scan,hash join,cross join,union,hash aggregation,sort,top-n,EXCHANGE and analysis evaluation.<br/>
 1.1) Cost estimation is based on table/partition cardinalities plus distinct value counts for each column.

 2) Takes the single-node plan as input and produces a distributed execution plan in order to to minimize data movement and maximize scan locality: in HDFS, remote reads are considerably slower than local ones.<br/>